Pdanieldanielson/Excel-Cleaning-Tutorial/README.md

 ![Error](directorscolumn.png)
 ![Error](starscolumn.png)

-The query is essentially identically only I am telling PowerQuery WHERE I want to return the values from by using Text.AfterDelimiter and Text.BeforeDelimiter.
+The query is essentially identical, only I am telling PowerQuery WHERE I want to return the values from by using Text.AfterDelimiter and Text.BeforeDelimiter.
 You'll notice that I had specify 2 variables since some movies only contained one star.
 After applying the formulas we're left with

 ![Error](directorsstars.png)